Insurer disputes damning whistleblower claims from ‘60 Minutes’ report; Dems call for action

 That’s a fine start but far from sufficient, leaders of the House Democratic Caucus said.

-In identical letters Monday, House Democratic Leader Fentrice Driskell called on Gov. Ron DeSantis and House Speaker-designate Daniel Perez to “immediately appoint a special select legislative investigative committee” in November to further investigate the matter and propose “meaningful reforms to hold these companies accountable.”
+In letters Monday, House Democratic Leader Fentrice Driskell called on DeSantis to petition the Florida Supreme Court to impanel a grand jury to investigate the adjusters’ claims and House Speaker-designate Daniel Perez to appoint a special select legislative investigative committee in November to further probe the matter and propose “meaningful reforms to hold these companies accountable.”

 Reps.
 Mike Gottlieb, Christine Hunschofsky, Dotie Joseph and Kelly Skidmore co-signed the letters.